Eva-Marie Kröller (Professor Emerita), Staatsexamen (Freiburg), Ph. D. (Comparative Literature, University of Alberta), FRSC

-She specializes in comparative Canadian and European literature, with an emphasis on travel writing, literary history and cultural semiotics.
+She specializes in comparative Canadian and European literature, with an emphasis on travel writing, life writing, literary history and cultural semiotics.

 She has supervised students in English, Comparative Literature, Interdisciplinary Studies, Germanic Studies and Slavonics, and former students hold or have held positions at the University of British Columbia, the University of Ottawa, the University of Lethbridge and other institutions.